Departmental Mission Statement

 2015-2016: Michael Schlewet, MD

-From the Department of Otolaryngology, Head and Neck Surgery at Teshreen Hospital, Damascus, Syria - To Union Memorial Hospital / Sinai Hospital, Baltimore, Maryland - To St. Elizabeth Medical Center, Boston, Massachusetts.
+From the Department of Otolaryngology, Head and Neck Surgery at Teshreen Hospital, Damascus, Syria - To the Maryland Nose and Sinus Center, Baltimore MD - To St. Elizabeth Medical Center, Boston, Massachusetts.

 Bio and Personal Statement